View Profile Page

 2016 “The Skills Gap is a Behavioral Gap.”
 The Chronicle of Higher Education, Commentary Blog.
 February 8.

-Visual culture, aesthetics, datafication, history of ekphrasis, surrealism, critical theory and postmodernism.
+Visual culture, aesthetics, art writing, digital culture, datafication, history of ekphrasis, surrealism, critical theory and postmodernism.

 - 12:00 pm - 1:00 pm